The EU ePR (ePrivacy Regulation)

-Providers of electronic communications services that are not established in the EU must designate a representative in an EU member state where end users of its services are located.
+Providers of electronic communications services that are not established in the EU must designate a representative in an EU member state where their end users are located.

 Under the ePR, many cookies will no longer require end-user consent.
-Instead, expanded browser settings should control the sharing of user information, meaning there should be fewer cookie banners.
+Instead, expanded browser settings should control the sharing of user information, which means there should be fewer cookie banners.

 Direct marketing communications – i.e. “any form of advertising, whether written or oral, sent to one or more identified or identifiable end-users of electronic communications services, including the use of automated calling and communication systems with or without human interaction, electronic mail, SMS, etc.” – will also require end-user consent.

 Moreover, when end users have consented to receive direct marketing communications, they should be able to easily withdraw that consent at any time.

 The ePR covers electronic communications metadata (“data processed in an electronic communications network for the purposes of transmitting, distributing or exchanging electronic communications content; including data used to trace and identify the source and destination of a communication, data on the location of the device generated in the context of providing electronic communications services, and the date, time, duration and the type of communication”) as well as their content in transmission.